Susan Banks: 2011, 2014

 In December 2011, Bo (Peter Reckell) and Hope (Kristian Alfonso) come across an ornament owned by Alice Horton.
 Tucked inside it they find a letter written by Susan asking Alice for help with Elvis who was sick and needed a doctor.
 The letter is to be extended to Stefano.
-Bo finds Susan's phone number in England and Hope decides to call her.
+Bo finds Susan's phone number in the United Kingdom and Hope decides to call her.
 Hope inquires as to the significance of the letter to Susan (Brynn Thayer) who becomes nervous that Elvis is in trouble.
 Susan inadvertently reveals that Alice helped Elvis, and Stefano visited her after Elvis was better.
 Realizing that she's said too much, Susan pretends that the phone line has a bad connection and hangs up.

 In 2014, Susan (Davidson) turns up on the DiMera Mansion doorstep, having come to visit EJ, as she has had a premonition that he's in grave danger.
-She attempts to convince him to return to England with her.
+She attempts to convince him to return to the United Kingdom with her.
 Susan also doesn't think that Sami (Alison Sweeney) is the right woman for him to be with; she sees her as nothing but trouble.
 She reveals why she allowed Stefano, who she says is evil, to raise him: she and Edmund couldn't provide the life that he could.
 Susan refers to EJ as her "first born," suggesting that she's had more children after him.
 Susan is left alone in the mansion and decides to pay John a visit in the hospital.
 She goes to open the door to leave and is greeted by Kristen, who is standing there.
 The two trade barbs; Susan rushes out after Kristen gets Stefano on the phone.
 Susan visits an unconscious John in the hospital.
 She talks about their almost wedding and before going, leaves a photo from the nuptials.
 EJ later is shot and presumed to have died.